Here’s a roundup of all online mentoring platforms where you can connect with a mentor online.

 Startup Mentorship Platforms

-- Platform agnostic, can book calls on Skype, Zoom, or Zoom.
+- Platform agnostic, you can book your virtual mentorship session on Skype, Zoom, or Zoom.

 - Founded in 2012 by Dan Martell